More than 100 Mississippians a year die from cancers of the mouth or throat.

 Human papillomavirus (HPV) is a very common infection that rarely causes serious symptoms, but causes some specific oral cancers.
 Vaccination against HPV is highly effective against infection, though, and dramatically lowers the risk of these cancers, especially if you are vaccinated as a teen or young adult..

-Deaths from cancers caused by HPV are three times higher in men than women.
+Oral cancers caused by HPV are significantly higher in men than women.

 Head and neck cancers can have a variety of symptoms.
 Mention any pain or unusual conditions in the neck, mouth or ears to your dentist or doctor.
 Regular checkups with your dentist and doctor can also help find early symptoms of possible cancer.